line/armeria/site/src/sphinx/server-cors.rst

 .. code-block:: java

-    // this decorator will be ignored for the path "/post"
+    // This decorator will be ignored for the path "/post".
     @CorsDecorator(origins = "http://example.com", credentialsAllowed = true)
     class MyAnnotatedService {
         @Get("/get")